basbossink/presentations/functional-programming/notes.markdown

 - Research in foundations of mathematics
 - formalise function definition, application, recursion
-- untyped was shown to be logically inconsistent due to Kleene-Rosser paradox
 - typed is computationally weaker but logically consistent

 ### Timeline